-FAIL - The student has the option to retake the qualifying exam one time, at a date no later than 90 days following the first exam and before the end of the second Fall semester.
+FAIL - The student has the option to retake the qualifying exam one time, at a date no later than 90 days following the first exam and before the end of the third semester in the Program.

 FAIL WITHOUT RE-EXAMINATION OPTION - This decision results in the termination of the student from the Plant Biology Ph.D. degree program.